Scratle/fiddlings/README.md

 - [API returns delete vote count for questions, but not for answers](https://stackapps.com/questions/6206/api-returns-delete-vote-count-for-questions-but-not-for-answers)

+## Stack Retrieve Question CloseReopenDelete votes

+Adds close, reopen, and delete vote count to the left sidebar under the timeline link.

 ## Stack Review Queue Overview

 Makes use of the white space by making text and avatars bigger.